Expert Sewer Repairs In Middletown, NY

 Sewer lines carry the waste from your home or building and route it into the municipal sewer system.
 The lines that connect your home or building to the main sewer system are usually referred to as “lateral” lines.
 These lines are the responsibility of the home or building owner from which they originate.
 If you’re having sewer and drain problems it’s a good idea to call a professional who can inspect your sewer laterals to pin point the problem with your sewer system.

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
 We specialize in sewer repair services such as fixing leaking sewer lines, removing clogs from sewer lines, replacing corroded or damaged sewer lines, and more.
 If your plumbing problem involves the lateral sewer line from your home or building to the municipal sewer main we’ll be able to help you.

 How Do We Repair Sewer Line Issues?